 Business Lessons from Revolutionary Love

-This business K-drama is heavy on resistance and the fight for the rights of irregular workers in Gangsu Group.
-It also shows the struggles of ordinary workers and how big companies exploit them in many ways.
+This business K-drama is heavy on the fight for the rights of irregular workers in Gangsu Group.
+It also shows how big companies exploit workers in many ways.

-Moreover, it puts the focus on toxic corporate cultures and company politics.
-That’s why you’ll need ground-breaking, revolutionary ideas to end the cycle and introduce something new and better.
+The show also focuses on toxic corporate cultures and company politics, and how we need ground-breaking, revolutionary ideas to end the cycle and introduce something better.

 Final Thoughts

-When you say K-drama, you’re guaranteed an emotional rollercoaster, characters you wish were real, soul-stirring soundtracks, and indescribable kilig.
+With K-dramas, you’re guaranteed an emotional rollercoaster, characters you wish were real, soul-stirring soundtracks, and indescribable kilig.
 But once in a while, you’ll stumble upon a K-drama that will not just make you feel good or fall in love.
-Some business K-dramas will inspire you to become a CEO, too.
+Some business K-dramas will inspire you to become an entrepreneur, too.

-So if you’re looking for your next series to binge-watch or if you just want to be inspired to start your own business, check out these business K-drama titles ASAP!
-While you're at it, easily compare personal loans for business financing and apply for one through Moneymax.
+If you’re looking for your next series to binge-watch, check out these business K-drama titles ASAP!
+If you do end up deciding to run a business yourself, you can easily compare and apply for personal loans for business financing through Moneymax.

 Sources: